Last Updated on April 17, 2023 by Admin

 - Best value selection: This process puts weight both on qualifications and price.
 The owner is choosing the most appealing bid in terms of quality and money.

 - Qualifications-based selection: The present method is adopted when qualifications are the only criterion for selecting the construction management company.
 A request for qualifications (RFQ) helps the owner to acquire further information regarding the contractor’s experience and project organization competencies.

 Every project has a standard life cycle, regardless of its unique characteristics.
 This structure could be outlined in four primary stages:

 1. Project Initiation

-During the first phase, the objective and the feasibility of the project are determined.
-This is a crucial stage of the whole process since it can indicate whether this project is a good opportunity or not.
+During the first phase, the project’s objective and feasibility are determined.
+This is a crucial stage of the whole process since it can indicate whether this project is an excellent opportunity or not.